PRECIOUS-Gold steady as rising risk appetite offsets Fed pause views

 * Asia shares inch up after Wall Street rally last week

-* Palladium off record highs on profit taking (Updates prices)
+* Palladium off record highs on profit taking (Adds comment, updates prices)

 By Sethuraman N R

-Jan 21 (Reuters) - Gold prices held steady on Monday as expectations that the U.S. Federal Reserve will pause its multi-year interest rate hike cycle were offset by a recovery in investor appetite for risk.
+Jan 21 (Reuters) - Gold prices held steady on Monday as expectations that the U.S. Federal Reserve will pause its multi-year interest rate hike cycle were offset by improving risk appetite.

 “Dovish signals (from the Fed) have kept dollar strength in check, helping gold.
 But on the other hand, we have seen them easing bearish sentiments in equity markets,” said Benjamin Lu, analyst at Phillip Futures, Singapore.